FlipperPA/at-t-pihole/README.md

 * Plug the power into the power port (closest to the edge), and the MicroUSB ethernet dongle into the other (towards to center).
 * Plug the ethernet cable from your router into the Raspberry Pi, plug in the power cable, and power it on.

-Give it a minute or two to boot up, then SSH to the Pi-hole from your terminal using the username and password you selected during `Configure Settings`; be sure to replace `[username]` with the one you created:
+Be patient here!
+It can take up to ten minutes to boot up the first time.
+Then SSH to the Pi-hole from your terminal using the username and password you selected during `Configure Settings`; be sure to replace `[username]` with the one you created:

 ```bash
 $ ssh [username]@pi-hole